netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 It's possible to just define all practical problems away in theory.
 When these systems are finally built, and inevitably attacks are surfacing, the system is simply made even more complex, which might rule out one concrete attack, but opens up several others.
-Notice that this slight of hand wouldn't even be possible in a truly decentralized system like Bitcoin, because the system [can't simply be changed](#cant-we-just-change-bitcoin) by a few insiders.
+Notice that this sleight of hand wouldn't even be possible in a truly decentralized system like Bitcoin, because the system [can't simply be changed](#cant-we-just-change-bitcoin) by a few insiders.